ushahidi/sucka/README.md

 #### Step 4: Transform that data

 Now you assign values from your newly parsed CSV data to properties in the CrisisNET schema.
-Almost all data from `sucka` modules is saved as `Item` documents.
-Check out the `Item` [definition](https://github.com/ushahidi/sucka/blob/master/app/modules/cn-store-js/item.js), or [some example JSON data](https://github.com/ushahidi/sucka/blob/master/test/data/twitter-formatted.json) for more details.
+Almost all data from `sucka` modules is saved as `Item` documents. *If you haven't made a `sucka` before, we strongly recommended you Check out the `Item` [definition](https://github.com/ushahidi/sucka/blob/master/app/modules/cn-store-js/item.js), or [some example JSON data](https://github.com/ushahidi/sucka/blob/master/test/data/twitter-formatted.json) for more details.
 Note that `//` in JavaScript is a single line comment.

     KenyaTraffic.prototype.transform = function(inputData) {
       var outputData = {